Nandakishore695/HTML-CSS-Javascript/README.md

 - audio

 **17.Why we use semantic tags?**
-- For deveveloper easier to read and understand as well as It help the search engines and other user devices to determine the importance and context of web pages
+- For deveveloper easier to read and understand as well as It help the search engines.

 **18.What are the attributes in html?**